 Without extra charge, of course.
-This happens when you didn’t set a clear revision rate for your client from the start, but even if you did, the client might drop you with the question “It’s not the stuff I want, why should I even pay for a new design?”
+This happened when you didn’t set a clear revision rate for your client from the start, but even if you did, the client might drop you with the question, “It’s not the stuff I want; why should I even pay for a new design?”

-I know it well, because I have experienced this situation, both from the freelancer’s and the client’s side, and they both reach the same result in the end, with the client replying “Uh, this is not what I want.
-Let add this and that, remove these and those, and oh… let’s start over again.”
+I know it well, because I have experienced this situation, both from the freelancer’s and the client’s side, and they both reach the same result in the end, with the client replying, “Uh, this is not what I want.
+Let’s add this and that, remove these and those, and oh… let’s start over again.”

-It’s really important to determine the client’s need from the start.
-If he’s just trying to test drive your creativity, then confirm this with him, then go crazy with it.
+It’s really important to determine the client’s needs from the start.
+If he’s just trying to test drive your creativity, confirm this with him, and go crazy with it.
 If he already has something in mind, you can probably sense it in his replies.
 Invite him to talk about the core idea and the specific area that you can go full creativity in, so both of you can get what you want in the end.

 All in all, even with the responses above, the freelancing gig is still tons of fun.
 After all, a freelancer doesn’t have to deal with office politics or deal with the manager’s bad mood swings.